apache/mxnet/doc/developer-guide/note_engine.md

 scheduling problem, how it can help making multi-device deep learning easier and faster, and discuss possible design for a generic dependency engine that is not library and operation specific.

+Most design detail of this article is inspires the dependency engine of mxnet, with the dependency tracking algorithm majorly contributed by [Yutian Li](https://github.com/hotpxl) and [Mingjie Wang](https://github.com/jermainewang).

 Dependency Scheduling Problem
 -----------------------------